 EcoSteps illustrates the commitment Parkhurst has made to address sustainable food service, "green" our dining operations, and expand our role as a socially responsible organization.

-For example, we source more than 20% of our food locally through our FarmSource program.
+For example, we source more than 20% of our food locally (see below) through our FarmSource program.
 FarmSource is one of the most successful local food service purchasing programs in the country, connecting farmers and artisans directly with Parkhurst.

 To enhance the "greening" of our dining operations, our spent fryer oil, for example, is used to help produce bio-diesel fuel rather than sending it to a rendering facility to be used for cosmetics or animal feed.